Are You Being Scammed? Here’s How To Tell

 Ever been offered the chance to make easy money by barely working from the comfort of your own home?
 In the age of the internet and social media, you could be fending off offers like these from all sides.
 Sometimes, you might even be tempted, because the promised returns are too great.
 But what if it’s a scam?
 How do you know?

-It’s getting harder and harder to tell if something’s a scam or not, because scammers are getting trickier, like in the latest Emgoldex scam to hit the Philippines.
+It’s getting harder and harder to tell if something’s a scam or not, because scammers are getting trickier.
 So you have to be smart, because it’s up to you to ferret out the scams from the legitimate opportunities.
 Here’s how to tell if something is a scam:

-The company is not registered with the SEC or DTI.
+1. The company is not registered with the SEC or DTI

-Before giving your money to one of these schemes, just look up the company name on http://iregister.sec.gov.ph/MainServlet?param=search.
-If they’re not there, don’t give them your money, and warn your friends and family against the scam.
+Before giving your money to one of these schemes, just look up the company name on the SEC website for registered businesses or check if SEC has taken any action against the company for unlawful activities .
+If they’re not registered, don’t give them your money, and warn your friends and family against the scam.
+You can also check with DTI on whether the company is licensed to operate or run a promotion.

-There’s a joining fee, or you’re required to buy a lot of inventory.
+2. There’s a joining fee, or you’re required to buy a lot of inventory

 Another way the scam can get money from you is by forcing you to buy a lot of inventory or useless products to keep your status in the company.
 New recruits are often told that they need to buy a lot of the products to join the business.
 If you do this, you’ll have spent a significant amount of money and stuck with products that you’ll most likely have a hard time selling off while the scammer enjoys your hard-earned money.

-There’s no actual product or service for sale.
+3. There’s no actual product or service for sale

 Do you even know what the MLM is selling?
 If you can’t name a specific product or service being offered by the MLM, it’s probably a scam.